+We will be closed on Thanksgiving Day but reopen on Friday with Black Friday Sales.
 We are open Tuesday through Saturday 10am to 5pm.
-Feel free to call or text us at 863-273-9812 for any questions!
+If you have any questions, feel free to call or text us at 863-273-9812.

 Gemstone & Fossil Identification